Group Health Insurance in Canada: Coverage, Eligibility, How It Works, and Company Size Differences

 What are the eligibility requirements for employees to be covered under a group health insurance plan in Canada?

-How do group health insurance complement Canada's public healthcare system?
+How does group health insurance complement Canada’s public healthcare system?

 Can small businesses in Canada afford to offer group health insurance to their employees?